The following are the components you will need to set-up if you want to run the entire purpleteam solution

 Details on installing the tls-checker dependencies and configuring once implemented will be found here

-Details on installing the purpleteam (CLI) dependencies and configuring can be found here
+Details on installing the purpleteam CLI, configuring and running can be found here